awsdocs/amazon-s3-developer-guide/doc_source/UsingClientSideEncryption.md

 + [AWS SDK for Ruby](https://aws.amazon.com/sdk-for-ruby/)
 + [AWS SDK for C\+\+](https://aws.amazon.com/sdk-for-cpp/)

-## Option 1: Using a Master Key stored in AWS KMS<a name="client-side-encryption-kms-managed-master-key-intro"></a>
+## Option 1: Using a CMK Stored in AWS KMS<a name="client-side-encryption-kms-managed-master-key-intro"></a>
-+ **When uploading an object**—Using the Customer Master Key \(CMK\) ID, the client first sends a request to the AWS Key Management Service \(AWS KMS\) for a key that it can use to encrypt your object data\.
-AWS KMS returns two versions of a randomly generated data encryption key:
++ **When uploading an object**—Using the customer master key \(CMK\) ID, the client first sends a request to AWS KMS for a CMK that it can use to encrypt your object data\.
+AWS KMS returns two versions of a randomly generated data key:
-  + A plaintext version that the client uses to encrypt the object data
+  + A plaintext version of the data key that the client uses to encrypt the object data
-  + A cipher blob of the same data encryption key that the client uploads to Amazon S3 as object metadata **Note**
+  + A cipher blob of the same data key that the client uploads to Amazon S3 as object metadata **Note**
-The client obtains a unique data encryption key for each object that it uploads\.
+The client obtains a unique data key for each object that it uploads\.
-+  **When downloading an object**—The client downloads the encrypted object from Amazon S3 along with the cipher blob version of the data encryption key stored as object metadata\.
-The client then sends the cipher blob to AWS KMS to get the plaintext version of the key so that it can decrypt the object data\.
++  **When downloading an object**—The client downloads the encrypted object from Amazon S3 along with the cipher blob version of the data key stored as object metadata\.
+The client then sends the cipher blob to AWS KMS to get the plaintext version of the data key so that it can decrypt the object data\.

-For more information about AWS KMS, see [What is the AWS Key Management Service?](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) in the *AWS Key Management Service Developer Guide*\.
+For more information about AWS KMS, see [What is AWS Key Management Service?](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) in the *AWS Key Management Service Developer Guide*\.

 **Example**
 The following example uploads an object to Amazon S3 using AWS KMS with the AWS SDK for Java\.
-The example uses a AWS\-managed customer master key \(CMK\) to encrypt data on the client side before uploading it to Amazon S3\.
+The example uses an AWS managed CMK to encrypt data on the client side before uploading it to Amazon S3\.
 If you already have a CMK, you can use that by specifying the value of the `kms_cmk_id` variable in the sample code\.
 If you don't have a CMK, or you need another one, you can generate one through the Java API\.
 The example shows how to generate a CMK\.
-For more information about key material, see [Importing Key Material in AWS Key Management Service \(AWS KMS\)](https://docs.aws.amazon.com/kms/latest/developerguide/importing-keys.html)\.
 For instructions on creating and testing a working sample, see [Testing the Amazon S3 Java Code Examples](UsingTheMPJavaAPI.md#TestingJavaSamples)\.

 ```
 import com.amazonaws.AmazonServiceException;